mandiant/GoReSym/README.md

 go build
 ```

-If you are cross compiling for other architectures you will need to do some configuration steps to allow `go-yara` to compile successfully for any foreign architectures [Go-Yara Cross Compilation](https://github.com/hillu/go-yara/blob/master/README.cross-building.md)
+If you are cross compiling for other architectures you will need to do some configuration steps to allow `go-yara` to compile successfully for any foreign architectures [Go-Yara Cross Compilation](https://github.com/hillu/go-yara/blob/master/README.cross-building.md).
+See the build script https://github.com/mandiant/GoReSym/blob/master/build_all.sh for details, only cross compilation for windows on a debian host is supported.
+If you need to compile for macos, it must be done natively on an apple machine.

-Invoke GoReSym like this:
+Once built invoke GoReSym like this:
 ```
 GoReSym.exe -t -d -p /path/to/input.exe
 ```